AIReg-Bench: Benchmarking Language Models That Assess AI Regulation Compliance: Acknowledgements

 We wish to acknowledge the Google Academic Research Awards for their support.
 Additionally, we wish to acknowledge the support of the OpenAI Researcher Access Program for providing subsidized API credits used in this research.
-We thank Bhagyashree Pancholy, Lara Groves, and Dr. Christoph Poetsch (TÜV AI.Lab) for their insights during the early stages of this project.
+We thank Bhagyashree Pancholy, Lara Groves, and Dr. Christoph Poetsch (TUV AI.Lab) for their insights during the early stages of this project.
+Additionally, we thank Kush Amerasinghe, Karl Muller, Sayam Kumar, Jonathan Marcotte, Ranjana Raghavan, Corey Smith, Maira Ata, and Ray Wang for assisting with annotation experiments.